Ready to make the most out of your enriched data feed? Not until you've explored the right e-commerce channels for you with our expert, Darcy Flood.

 A perfect, low-risk, way to branch out into the New Zealand market.
 The largest online marketplace in the country and it’s a popular destination for Kiwis to sell and buy online.

 The setup is easy: a free registration, authenticating your account and becoming address verified.
 Our Marketplace Management module makes it easy to manage your product listings, customer orders and inventory data right from our platform.

 These are just a handful of channels and marketplaces that exist, so it’s good to look into others that give you a high chance of targeting the right demographic i.e. if you’re a Home & Garden business based in Australia, MyDeal.com.au marketplace would be your best bet.

 But even with a high-quality data feed that we covered in Step 1: Product Data Quality, your data feed needs to meet each channel’s requirements to ensure products are approved and visible, to bring in a healthy ROAS.
 Without a feed provider, integrating into channels/marketplaces and managing even just one channel can be overwhelming for your internal teams.

 We make your e-commerce multichannel strategy a reality thanks to our ability to seamlessly integrate into 1400+ partners including paid search, marketplaces, affiliates, paid social and more.
 Our intuitive solution makes it easy for you to get your products shining as you easily test new markets at minimal risk to find new sources of revenue while visualising, managing, fixing, and optimising your feeds at scale to boost impressions, clicks, conversions and grow incremental revenues.
 And for seamless marketplace order and inventory management, you can create a pleasant customer experience.

-If you’re looking to drive your e-commerce multichannel success, our experts can give you a free data feed audit to help you understand your product data feed health and how you can easily grow your e-commerce revenue with our powerful solution.
+If you’re looking to drive your e-commerce multichannel success, our experts can give you a free data feed audit to help you understand your product data feed health.
+Click below to find out how you can easily grow your multichannel selling and e-commerce revenue with our powerful solution.